 The VendorCafe portal was acquired to provide a tool for vendors to submit all vendors' invoices.
-Any invoice received prior to VendorCafe implementation, however, is processed under separate procedures.
+Any invoice received prior to VendorCafe implementation, however, is processed under separate procedures, governed by the Invoice Review and Approval SOP active at that moment.
 The procedures can be utilized if VendorCafe is experiencing a technical issue preventing the invoice submission process.
 All exceptions must be previously discussed and approved by the PRDOH CDBG-DR Finance Director.